 What are some features of the campus?

-Parental engagement is massively important to us at NAIS HK; it’s an essential part of your child’s learning.
+Parental engagement is massively important to us at NAIS HK.
+We see it as an essential part of your child’s learning.
 This engagement happens in many ways, based on a relationship of trust and understanding between parents and teachers.

 Parents are welcome to talk to teachers if they have any questions or concerns.
 And Parent Consultation and Reports are both more “formal” discussion about children’s learning, progress and next steps.
 The school also hosts parent workshops throughout the year.